Transfers could play key role for UNT this fall

 Briefly ...

-UNT announced on Wednesday that its game against Houston Baptist will kick off at 6:30 p.m. and will be broadcast on ESPN3.
+UNT announced on Wednesday that its game against Houston Baptist will kick off at 6:30 p.m. and will be streamed on ESPN3.